pgarcia2014/Getting_and_Cleaning_Data/Codebook.md

 		* "Subject" for subject column.
 		* Data contains 561 columns.
 The names for each of them can be found in common.features (common.features$V2)
 	* Combines the merge.Activity, merge.Subject and merge.Data by columns using the cbind function and the result is stored in MergedData.
+	* MergedData contains 10299 observations of 563 variables.
 * Extracts only the measurements on the mean and standard deviation for each measurement
   * Takes all the features that include "mean()" or "std()" in their names.
 The script uses the data stored in common.features$V2 and the grep function.
 The result is stored in SelectedFeaturesNames.
 	* "ActivityCode" and "Subject" are added to SelectedFeaturesNames.